Leadwerks/Documentation/shaderprogramming.md

 The following inputs are available for all vertex shaders.
 You shader should include the file "Shaders/Common/VertexLayout.glsl" to access these.

 The vertex data structure packs a lot of data into just 36 bytes.
+Some data is adjusted based on current settings.
+For example, meshes that use vertex skinning will have vertex colors removed to save space.
+However, you can always rely on these inputs providing appropriate values when authoring new shaders.

 | | |
 |---|---|